mhaidarhanif/rewinds/README.md

 > This setup has been done in this Rewinds template.

-To enable HMR and HDR, at least as per Remix v1.14, when not primarily using Express server only (like using Vercel and other server), we have to do this in the `package.json` scripts.
+To enable HMR and HDR, at least as per Remix v1.14, when not primarily using Express server only (like using Vercel and another server), we have to do this in the `package.json` scripts.

 ```json
 {